rohanb161/My-Python/README.md

-# I really like python because its a really straightforward language.
-The library structure has tonnes of functionalities for databases, UI, Maths, Graphics.
-Through my self learning projects, it can be seen how handy for data analytics and Machine Learning.
+# I like python as it is a straightforward language.
+There are different libraries with tonnes of functionalities for databases, UI, Maths, Graphics, analysis and more.
+Through my projects, I try to implement the knowledge I possess and learn while at it.
-# This repository contains all of my projects in Python and I hope it can be easy to understand when you refer them.
+# This repository contains all of my projects in Python and I hope it can be easy to understand incase you refer them.